 This page aims to equip parents with the best tools and advice for supporting children.
 If you would like free leaflets or any further information please ask for Mr Aspinall - Computing Manager, at reception.

 It is becoming apparent a large number of our children access the social media app Tik Tok.
 Tik Tok has a 13 age rating meaning any one younger than this should not be using the app.
 If you do choose to allow your children to access this app please note that Tik Tok have recently released privacy setting changes which allow parents to have better control over what children are accessing on Tik Tok.
 Read this article to find out more.

 The new 'Own It' App helps guide your children when typing messages to friends and more.

-Thank you to all those who participated in Internet Safety Day 2020.
-It was a great success in which every class had the opportunity to take part in 3 seperate internet safety activities.
+Thank you to all those who participated in Internet Safety Day 2022.
+It was a great success in which every class had the opportunity to take part in 3 separate internet safety activities.

 There is now a whole host of free easily accessible resources out there for parents to help their children stay safe in the digital world.
 Try the following websites:

 Digital Parenting Magazine is a free resources which offers advice and help for parents in an ever changing digital world.
 Eldon has secured copies of the next publication which will be delivered and sent home with all children.